Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 - Copy the services for the User's own commercial purposes; or

 Content.
-All feedback, suggestions, feature requests, and other content submitted to the Company becomes the Intellectual Property of the Company.
+The User grants the Company a perpetual, royalty-free licence to use feedback, suggestions, feature requests, and other content submitted to the Company for operating and improving the Ludo Platform.

 4.8 Disclaimer of Third-Party Services